jcna99/PEATH-G/README.md

 - OS: Windows 10 64-bits
 - IDE: Visual Studio 2017 integrated with CUDA toolkit 10.1

+Our program works well also in Ubunu Linix 64-bits with other Graphic cards, e.g., GTX 1050 and GTX 1660Ti.

 ## Compiling PEATH/G

 After downloading .cu code, complie the source code using NVCC compiler